Alcor Life Extension Foundation: History

 Increasing growth in membership during this period is partially attributed to the 1986 publication of Eric Drexler's Engines of Creation, which debuted the idea of nanotechnology and contained a chapter on cryonics.
 In 1986, a group of Alcor members formed Symbex, a small investment company which funded a building in Riverside, California, for lease by Alcor.
 Alcor moved from Fullerton, California, to the new building in Riverside in 1987; Timothy Leary appeared at the grand opening.
 Alcor cryopreserved a member's companion animal in 1986, and two people in 1987.
 Three human cases were handled in 1988, including the first whole body patient of Alcor's, and one in 1989.
 At that time, Alcor owned 20% interest in Symbex, with a goal of 51% ownership.
 In September 1988, Leary announced that he had signed up with Alcor, becoming the first celebrity to become an Alcor member.
 Leary later switched to a different cryonics organization, CryoCare, and then changed his mind altogether.
 Alcor's vice-president, director, head of suspension team and chief surgeon, Jerry Leaf, died suddenly of a heart attack in 1991.

 By 1990, Alcor had grown to 300 members and outgrown its California headquarters, which was the largest cryonics facility in the world.
 The organization wanted to remain in Riverside County, but in response to concerns that the California facility was also vulnerable to earthquake risk, the organization purchased a building in Scottsdale, Arizona in 1993 and moved its stored bodies to it in 1994.

-Canadian businessman Robert Miller, founder of Future Electronics, has provided research funding to Alcor prior to 2007.
+According to a 2007 Forbes profile, Canadian businessman Robert Miller, founder of Future Electronics, is a financial supporter of Alcor. and in 2013, that publication reported that he intends to be cryopreserved himself.